The Context Bridge

 Most tools optimize for either human use or AI use.
 IWE serves both:

 Same knowledge base.
 Two access patterns.
+Both sides read and write.
 True collaboration.

-The advantage isn’t just convenience — it’s that both users benefit from the same graph structure.
+The advantage isn’t just convenience — it’s that both users build the same graph.
 When you create a relationship, AI can follow it.
-When you organize knowledge hierarchically, AI understands the context.
-Your work improves AI’s capabilities, and AI helps you work with your knowledge.
+When an agent extracts a section into a new document, you can open it in your editor the next moment.
+Your work improves AI’s capabilities, and AI’s work extends knowledge you own.

 AI Memory Management